migtools/mig-operator/README.md

 ### Installation Topology

-You must install Konveyor Operator and components on all OpenShift clusters involved in a migration.
+You must install Crane Operator and components on all OpenShift clusters involved in a migration.

 |Use Case|Recommended Topology|
 |---|---|